-• Governments, such as Australia's, which have accepted public health scientific advice regarding social distancing measures, and their early and widespread application, have fared dramatically better in curtailing the spread of the virus.
-Recognition of evidence-based scientific consensus regarding the source, scale and timeframes of global warming, has for some considerable time been applied by significant participants and bodies providing oversight of capital markets.
-The science of climate change needs to be placed at the centre of emission reduction and related energy policy, as well as providing key guidance to building innovation-based economic growth and export diversification.
+Governments, such as Australia's, which have accepted public health scientific advice regarding social distancing measures, and their early and widespread application, have so far fared dramatically better in curtailing the spread of the virus.
+Recognition of evidence-based scientific consensus regarding the source, scale and timeframes of global warming, has for some considerable time been applied by a significant number of participants and bodies providing oversight of capital markets.
+The science of climate change needs to be placed at the centre of emission reduction and related energy policy, as well as providing key guidance to building innovation-based economic growth and export diversification (both in terms of products and markets).
 It is on this basis that the Government's Technology Investment Roadmap "A framework to accelerate emissions technology" is welcome, though we urge a fuller, more comprehensive approach to the economic transformation challenges.
-Opportunities will only come with a deeper engagement with the recommendations contained in the Climate Change Authority (CCA) March 2020 report Prospering in a low-emission world: An updated toolkit for Australia.
+Opportunities will only come with a deeper engagement with the recommendations contained in the Climate Change Authority (CCA) March 2020 report -Prospering in a low-emission world: An updated toolkit for Australia.

 - There is required a deeper understanding of our interaction with, and dependency on, the natural environment.
 There needs to be in public policy greater appreciation and discourse reflecting the connection between human health and viable wildlife and ecosystems.
-Any suggested measures which reflect a view that tropical forests, and nature more generally, is a dangerous threat, should be rejected out of hand.
 Human activity such as deforestation and unchecked urban expansion, coupled with the warming of the climate, has pushed nature beyond dangerous limits.
 Evolving scientific understanding needs to be the critical reference point of public policy to develop a better understanding of the connections between rapid climatic and environmental change, biodiversity loss and species redistribution, and the cumulative impacts on humankind.
 Climate policy is indivisible from environmental and health policy, and we likewise argue, indivisible from economic policy in a post-COVID-19 world. - The nature of large-scale crises, the extent to which they can or cannot be predicted, and the increased risk of interconnection, are potentially heightened in severity, once climate change is brought into the equation.